-Exporting to Coupon Generator (CGen) Stacks may be exported to the Polar CGen Coupon Generator for subsequent processing into test coupons.
-Click Export To | Coupon Generator - open the file in CGen.
+Exporting to Coupon Generator (CGen)

+Stacks may be exported to Polar CGen Coupon Generator (the stack will be exported via the Speedstack Clipboard) for processing into test coupons.
+Click Export To | Coupon Generator (CGen) - open CGen and from the File menu, import the Speedstack Clipboard (see CGen User Guide.)